Walter Dix: Early life

-The son of a track and field coach, Walter Dix competed at athletics meetings from a young age, specialising in sprinting and the long jump.
+The son of a track and field coach, Walter Dix competed at athletics meetings from a young age, specializing in sprinting and the long jump.
 His speed also translated well to the football field, and he often played the sport at school.
 Dix was an accomplished high school runner: in his final year at Coral Springs High School in 2004 he recorded 10.28 seconds in the 100 meters, then third all-time on the Florida high school record list behind only Houston McTear and Curtis Johnson, and broke the 200 meters Florida high school record with 20.62 seconds.
 Aside from J-Mee Samuels' 10.28 seconds in the 100 m, these were the two fastest marks by a high school athlete that year.
 Both these times were within the Olympic standard for the events.
 He competed at the US Olympic Trials in the 200 m, but did not progress beyond the heats stage.

 College track athletics

 He began attending Florida State University (FSU) in late 2004, working with coach Bob Braman.
 At his first regional meeting for the university, he won the 60-meter dash, 200 m and 4×400 meter relay, and was chosen as the Atlantic Coast Conference rookie of the year.
 He made his first major impact at the NCAA Indoor Championships: after a sixth-place finish in the 60 m, he came second in the 200 m with a world junior record of 20.37 s, beaten only by Wallace Spearmon.
 Following this, he became USA Track & Field's Athlete of the Week after setting an American junior record in the 100 m.
 Running in the Icahn Stadium at the 2005 NCAA East Regional Championships, his heat-winning time of 10.06 seconds bettered Stanley Floyd's 25-year-old mark.
 Dix went on to win the 100 m final and also won the 200 m in 20.23 seconds, the fourth fastest time by an American junior sprinter.

 At his first NCAA Outdoor Championships, Dix became FSU's first winner at the championships since 1980, and the first to do so as a freshman.
 He won the 100 m in 10.21 seconds, beating the defending NCAA champions DaBryan Blanton and Tyson Gay to the title.
 After recording a personal best of 20.18 seconds in the semifinals, he managed a fourth-place finish in the 200 m race.
-Dix competed at his first US senior championships that year and, as the only amateur to reach the 100 m final, he finished fourth.
+Dix competed at his first USA senior championships that year and, as the only amateur to reach the 100 m final, finished fourth.
 The only athletes to beat him were Leonard Scott, reigning Olympic Champion Shawn Crawford and the eventual world champion Justin Gatlin.